Annex 1 - Main accounting principles of Bilan Carbone®

 /

-This table does not serve as a general rule, and logical reasoning must be carried out case by case, following the recommendations of practical guides.
+This table does not serve as a general rule, and logical reasoning must be carried out on a case-by-case basis, following the recommendations of practical guides.

 Focus on the use of financial investments made

-This sub-category covers financial investments and equity holdings.
-It does not refer to the organisation's purchases (goods or services).
-The organisation accounts for this sub-category based on the Bilan Carbone® of the organisations or projects supported, or on the choice of economic sectors operating the assets.
+This sub-category covers financial investments and equity participations.
+It does not denote the organisation's purchases (goods or services).
+The organisation accounts for this sub-category based on the Bilan Carbone® of the supported organisations or projects, or based on the choice of economic sectors exploiting the assets.

 ⏳[WIP] ABC and its community will position themselves in more detail on emissions related to financial investments made.